CenturionAU/space-marine-2-default-other/README.md

 ~ssl/weapons/creator/firearm_library_pve.sso
 - All player ranged weapons have had their spread reduced to 0.
+- All player ranged weapons have had their damage increased by 100%.

 ~ssl/weapons/melee/weapon_descriptions/melee_weapon_descs/
-- All player melee weapons have had the delay between attack removed, meaning all player melee weapons now attack faster.
+- All player melee weapons have had the delay between attacks removed, meaning all player melee weapons now attack faster.
     - The speed of the individual attacks themselves remain the same but the player character no longer has a small delay in between each swing.
+- All player melee weapons have had their damage increased by 100%.